-- The grid covered by the project activity is a natural gas distribution system that - a. operates at low pressure (up to 50 mbar), and - b. does not include gas transmission pipeline or gas storage facilities, and - c. is not undergoing or has not recently undergone (within the most recent 3 years) a switch from servicing other gases (e.g. town gas) such that pressures or other operational requirements might change as a consequence; - The project activity involves the accelerated replacement of cast iron pipeline, which has been in use for at least 30 years, with polyethylene pipeline. - There are at least 2.0 leaks per kilometer in the cast iron pipelines included in the project boundary or if it can be demonstrated that the leakage in the replaced section of the pipeline is at least 0.5% of the total volume of gas flowing through replaced section.
+- The grid covered by the project activity is a natural gas distribution system that - (a) Operates at low pressure (up to 50 mbar), and - (b) Does not include gas transmission pipeline or gas storage facilities. - The project activity involves the accelerated replacement of cast iron pipes, which has been in use for at least 30 years, with polyethylene pipeline.

+• There are at least 2.0 leaks per kilometer in the cast iron pipes included in the project boundary or if it can be demonstrated that the leakage in the replaced section of the pipeline is at least 0.5% of the total volume of gas flowing through replaced section.1